BoBernhardsson/Piezo-ILC/README.md

 # Piezo-ILC
 Matlab-code to run iterative learning control for Piezo system.
 Some Julia code for the time critical sections are also presented in the report.
+To test: run the file "runilc.m" in matlab